Consider the following example:

 store the first two elements

-in firstNumber
+in firstNumber and secondNumber,

 respectively.

-assigned the value 24
+firstNumber assigned the value 24.

 Since there is no second element

-in the numbers
+in the numbers array,

-is assigned undefined
+secondNumber is assigned undefined.

 Hence firstNumber + secondNumber

-produces NaN
+produces NaN.

 We can prevent such undesired outputs